Your first week

 Buy an academic gown

-You will need one for the matriculation photo and dinner on 8th October - and also for any Formal Hall dinners you attend, and for your graduation.
+You will need one for the matriculation photo and dinner on 12 October - and also for any Formal Hall dinners you attend, and for your graduation.
 The Graduate Union website explains which gown you will need and where to get it.
 (In additional, please note the College's own dress requirements for graduation day).
 The two criteria for determining which gown you need are a) whether you hold a Cambridge University degree already and b) your age.
+You can buy or hire second hand gowns from the Graduate Union, or from the outfitters shops, Ede and Ravenscroft, or Ryder and Amies.

 Meet your tutor